CfSOtago/GREENGrid/dataProcessing/README.md

  * Occupant time-use diaries (focused on energy use)
  * Dwelling & appliance surveys

-_None_ of the code here will work unless you also have access to the data.
+NB: This data is _not_ held in this repo so _none_ of the code here will work unless you also have access to the data.
 While we have plans to deposit anonymised versions of the data with a suitable data archive (any offers?!), the data is currently held on the University of Otago High Performance Storage filestore and access is controlled by the [NZ GREEN Grid project administrator](mailto:jane.wilcox@otago.ac.nz?subject=Access to GREEN Grid data (via github readme)).

 ## 1 min electricity power data